-Component Description (1) WLAN antennas (2) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Internal microphones (2) Record sound.
-(3) Infrared camera lights (2) On: The infrared camera is in use.
+Compo nent Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) Internal microphones Record sound.
+(3) Infrared camera lights (select products only) On: The infrared camera is in use.
 (4) Camera light On: The camera is in use.
 (5) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 21 .
-(6) Infrared camera Allows a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 42 .
+To use your camera, see Using the camera on page 20 .
+(6) Infrared camera (select products only) Allows a facial recognition logon to Windows®, instead of a password logon.
+For more information, see Using Windows Hello (select products only) on page 39 .

-\The antennas are not visible from the outside of the computer, and antenna location varies.
+^{}The antennas are not visible from the outside of the computer, and antenna location varies.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.